-Section 1 Other Questions continued Yes No Are you either a British citizen or have indefinite leave to remain in the UK?
-To be eligible for appointment you must be a British citizen or member of the European Community or other states in the European Economic Area (EEA).
-Commonwealth citizens and foreign nationals are also eligible but only if they are resident in the UK and have indefinite leave to remain.
-If you are a Commonwealth citizen or a foreign national, you will be required to provide proof that you have no restrictions on your right to remain in the UK.
-Consideration may be made on an individual case basis for those outside of the above criteria.
-However, certificates of good conduct and other requested information will need to be provided in these cases.
-Degree Holder Entry Programme (DHEP) applicants only Do you hold a Level 6 Degree qualification?
-Police Constable Degree Apprenticeship (PCDA) applicants onlyDo you hold one A Level grade A-E qualification or the equivalent (or higher)?OR, if an applicant without the necessary formal qualification:Do you have relevant professional experience (demonstrating the capability and confidence to study to degree level)?All applicants must have passes in both English and Mathematics at GCSE (A-C/9-4) or equivalent.
+Are you either a British citizen or have Indefinite Leave to Remain in the UK?
+To be eligible for appointment you must be a British citizen or have Indefinite Leave to Remain (ILR) in the UK or Settled status under the EU Settlement Scheme.
+If you are an EU/EE citizen, a Commonwealth citizen or a foreign national, you will be required to provide proof that you have ILR or Settled status and that you have no restrictions on your right to remain in the UK.
+Degree Holder Entry Programme (DHEP) applicants only Do you hold a Level 6 Degree qualification or are you in the final year of studying for it?
+Police Constable Degree Apprenticeship (PCDA) applicants only Do you hold two A Levels grade A-E qualification or the equivalent (or higher)?
+OR , if an applicant with only one or no A levels: Do you have relevant professional experience (demonstrating the capability and confidence to study to degree level)?
+All applicants must have passes in both English and Mathematics at GCSE (A-C/9-4) or equivalent.
 Do you meet the Eyesight Standards for police officers?
 Refer to the Eyesight Standards for Police Recruitment pdf document that is on our Website.